fenago/R-Programming/md/Lab_3.md

 ![](./images/f655cd4f-8024-4f59-a7c6-6781681bd32a.png)

-The following is the output we get upon executing the code mentioned in
+The following is the output we get upon executing the code mentioned in *Step 4*:
-[*Step 4*]:

 ![](./images/694a51e1-559c-4b83-b3c5-3847a5171e8c.png)

-The following is the output we get upon executing the code mentioned in
+The following is the output we get upon executing the code mentioned in *Step 6*:
-[*Step 6*]:

 ![](./images/d6ac12b6-8b85-4bff-a0e5-6eef012d7ed5.png)

-Text cleaning is a big part of data cleaning, and will often require even more work than string splitting.
-You should check out the many functions included in the `stringr` package in any instance in the future where you\'re asked to work with text data in R.

-Combining strings is so straightforward; you can use base R methods to do so: use `paste()` to combine strings with a space in between the items you\'re combining, and `paste0()` to combine strings without a space.